-Until this year, I’d never written anything longer than a few thousand words (apart from my MLitt thesis, and that was more than three decades ago).
+Until this year, I’d never written anything longer than a few thousand words (apart from my M. Litt. thesis, and that was more than three decades ago).
 But I suddenly got the urge to write a story.
 Its origin was an entirely uneventful trip to an art gallery in Mayfair.

-I made up this short novel or long story as I went along – surely not the way a novelist should go about his job?
-As usual, I am doing it all wrong.
+I made up this short novel or long story as I went along – surely not the way a novelist should go about his procession?
+As usual, I was doing it all wrong.
 I can’t draw or paint to save my life but I know people who are really good.
 I have friends who are brilliant songwriters, and I’ve had a go myself – but I don’t have what it takes.
 A former housemate of mine has won two BAFTAs and an Oscar, so I know talent when I see it.

-It is a little bit annoying when someone you know seems to be able to do with ease something you find impossible (and I said “seems to”), but that is just the way it is.
+It is a little bit annoying when someone you know seems to be able to do, quite easily, something you find impossible (and I said “seems to”) – but that is just the way it is.
 I don’t subscribe to the view that you can achieve anything if you keep plugging away.
-It’s a stirring call-to-arms if you are a schoolteacher but patently absurd, and often peddled by people who are basking in their own fame and fortune.
-When should you face up to the fact that you can’t do it, pack it in and move on?
-Or admit that what you were once quite proud of is – at best – mediocre.
-Can you happily shrug your shoulders and say, “I know it’s not brilliant, but at least I had a go?
+It’s a stirring call-to-arms if you are a schoolteacher, for example, but patently absurd, and often peddled by people who are basking in their own fame and good fortune.
+When should you face up to the fact that you can’t do it, pack it in, and move on?
+Or admit that what you were quite proud of is – at best – mediocre.
+Can you happily shrug your shoulders and say, “I know it’s not brilliant, but at least I had a go?”

-It’s not all about winning
+It’s not all about winning, you know